AllonKleinLab/SPRING/README.md

 However, heavy users are encouraged to create a local installation of SPRING by following these steps:

+0. Install git
 1. Clone the SPRING repo from github.
-In the terminal enter ''' blah blah '''
+In the terminal enter `git clone git@github.com:AllonKleinLab/SPRING.git`

+To run SPRING locally

+2. Go to the SPRING directory by entering `cd SPRING`
+3. Start a local server by entering `python -m SimpleHTTPServer 8000 &`
+4. Open a browser (Chrome is recommended) and go to http://localhost:8000/springViewer.html?datasets/centroids